Doctor of Whole Health Leadership

 • Whole Health Principles and Practice: The graduate will be able to apply comprehensive knowledge and understanding of Whole Health principles, practices, and the implementation of a Whole Health System of Care.

-• U.S. Healthcare and the Imperative for Change: The graduate will be able to make an evidence-based case for the transformation to Whole Health, grounded in an in-depth knowledge of the current challenges in the U.S. healthcare system.
+• The Imperative for Change: The graduate will be able to make an evidence-based case for the transformation to Whole Health, grounded in a comprehensive understanding of the current challenges within their healthcare system.

 • Leading Large System Transformation: The graduate will have the knowledge to assume leadership roles in organizations committed to the transformation to Whole Health, influence policy development, and work to improve health and well-being, outcomes, and costs.